Editorial Policies

 • EBM has a financial (or other related) interest.

-If EBM is an author of a submitted manuscript, the Editor-in-Chief will be assigned to manage the peer-review process.
+If EBM is an author of a submitted manuscript, the Editor-in-Chief will be assigned to manage the peer review process.
 If the Editor-in-Chief is an author of a submitted manuscript, the manuscript will be handled by one of the EBMs.
-In both cases, these should be declared in the ‘Conflict of interest’ section of the submitted manuscript.
-Editorial Board Members are welcome to submit papers to the CTA journal.
-These submissions will not be given any priority over other manuscripts, and Editorial Board Member status has no bearing on editorial consideration.
+EBMs are welcome to submit papers to the CTA journal.
+These submissions will not be given any priority over other manuscripts, and EBM status will not affect editorial consideration.

 The following authorship points should be considered upon forming the authors' list for a submitted manuscript: